-When you first install the autoloader, you load your cartridges into the magazines and then load the magazines into the autoloader.
+When you first install the autoloader, you load your cartridges into the magazines (see "Manually Operating the Magazine") and then load the magazines into the autoloader.
 However, you can insert and eject cartridges individually using the media door (mailslot), or you can eject a magazine, manually load and unload cartridges, then load the magazine back into the autoloader.
 The autoloader automatically detects the presence of a cartridge in the magazine slot.